 Furthermore, you will get the opportunity to develop your skills according to your own specific needs.

-Some experience of ceramics/pottery would be beneficial but not essential, you work at your own pace and level.
-All students are supported by the tutor throughout each project.
+Some experience in ceramics/pottery would be beneficial but not essential; you work at your own pace and level.
+All learners are supported by the tutor throughout each project.

 You will need to bring:

 - a sketchbook and something to write with

 - an apron/wear old clothes that you don’t mind getting messy

 - enthusiasm for the subject and a willingness to learn!

 You may wish to bring hand cream and a dust mask.
 If you have sensitive skin, you may also wish to bring a pair of washing-up gloves.

 You must wear flat shoes as this is a safety requirement.
 Working with clay can get very messy!